explosion/spaCy/website/docs/usage/projects.md

 If you're running a command and it depends on files that are missing, spaCy will show you an error.
 If a command defines dependencies and outputs that haven't changed since the last run, the command will be skipped.
 This means that you're only re-running commands if they need to be re-run.
+Commands can also set `no_skip: true` if they should never be skipped – for example commands that run tests.
+Commands without outputs are also never skipped.
 To force re-running a command or workflow, even if nothing changed, you can set the `--force` flag.

 Note that [`spacy project`](/api/cli#project) doesn't compile any dependency